How Your Attorney Makes Money (And Why It Matters to Your Case)

 Continuances: Strategy or Schedule Management?

 Your attorney has requested another continuance.
 This is the fourth one.
-Each time, they tell you it's for strategic reasons — they need more time to prepare.
+Each time, they tell you it's for strategic reasons.
+They need more time to prepare.

 Sometimes that's true.
 Continuances can be genuinely strategic: waiting for a witness to become unavailable, giving co-defendant situations time to develop, allowing time for a key ruling in a related case.